CelluleProjet/Amorpheus/README.md

 ## Licence Amorpheus
-Amorpheus: a python-based software for the treatment of x-ray scattering data of amorphous and liquid systems
+Amorpheus: a Python-based software for the treatment of X-ray scattering data of amorphous and liquid systems

 Copyright (c) 2020-2022 Silvia Boccato, Yiuri Garino, Guillaume Morard and Chrystele Sanloup